good

 monthly price

-What do Wrike's users have to say about the platform?
+How do Wrike’s customers view the solution?
 We read through verified reviews on reputable aggregators and summarized the most common feedback:

-Plenty of reviewers praise the clear structuring of tasks and the ability to adjust views to your needs.
+Some users positively highlight the clear structuring of tasks and the ability to customize views in detail.

 • Numerous customization options